zvmv/cutetaskbot/README.md

 Enjoy!

 ## Features:
-You can add users by sending them invites.
+- You can add users by sending them invites.
-Make some users task performers
+- Make some users task performers
-New tasks are visible to all performers
+- New tasks are visible to all performers
-Notification will be send to user, that created task, when his task will be completed
+- Notification will be send to the user, who created the task, when his task is completed